 Effective business communication is at the heart of successful organisations, it acts like the blood in our bodies, but instead of supplying vital oxygen and nutrients, communication supplies information and motivation.
 Everything you do in the workplace results from communication.
-Business Communication is fundamental within an organisation to bring about coordination between the leadership, managers, employees, teams and departments, allowing them to focus on their customers.
+Business communication is fundamental within an organisation to bring about coordination between the leadership, managers, employees, teams and departments, allowing them to focus on their customers.
 Communication provides the feedback that enables a cycle of continuous improvement.

-As a Business Improvement consultant with over 30 years’ experience, delivering operations or projects in over twenty countries, I recognise that at the core of nearly all business problems there is invariably some communication failure.
+As a business improvement consultant with over 30 years’ experience delivering operations or projects in over twenty countries, I recognise that at the core of nearly all business problems there is invariably some communication failure.
 Employees may not understand the strategy or how they fit because it was not communicated properly.
-It can be the lack of communication between two functions, Head Quarters and Division or two individuals at logger heads.
-It can be Operating Procedures not communicated properly across an organisation or insufficient communication of a change.
-The result is usually the same, poor financial performance, damaged relationships and disgruntled customers.
+It can be the lack of communication between two functions, headquarters and division, or two individuals at loggerheads.
+It can be operating procedures not communicated properly across an organisation or insufficient communication of a change.
+The result is usually the same; poor financial performance, damaged relationships, and disgruntled customers.

 Important Elements of Organisation Communication:

 “Effective business communication is at the heart of successful organisations, it acts like the blood in our bodies, but instead of supplying vital oxygen and nutrients, communication supplies information and motivation”

-Peter F Gallagher is a Change Management Global Thought Leader, Expert, International Speaker, Author and Leadership Alignment Coach.
+Peter F Gallagher is a Change Management Global Thought Leader, Guru, Expert, International Speaker, Author and Leadership Alignment Coach.

-Ranked #1 Change Management Global Thought Leader: Top 50 Global Thought Leaders and Influencers on Change Management (May 2020) by Thinkers360.
+Ranked #1 Change Management Global Thought Leader: Top 50 Global Thought Leaders and Influencers on Change Management (2023-2022-2021-2020) by Thinkers360.